NoozAbooz/pbpt-survival/README.md

 This repo is used to store backups from various points throughout the history of the PBPT MCPI survival server.

 PBPT is a 2b2t-like semi-anarchy server with a twist, it's meant for Minecraft Pi Edition, a 2013 MCPE 0.6.1 fork made for the Raspberry Pi.
-To join it, you must install [MCPI-Reborn](https://github.com/mcpi-revival/minecraft-pi-reborn) or [MCPI++](https://github.com/mobilegmYT/mcpi-reborn-extended), the first of which you can install from [pi-apps](https://github.com/Botspot/pi-apps).
+To join it, you must install [MCPI-Reborn](https://github.com/mcpi-revival/minecraft-pi-reborn) or [MCPI++](https://github.com/mobilegmYT/mcpi-reborn-extended), the former of which which you can install from [pi-apps](https://github.com/Botspot/pi-apps).

 PBPT Discord Server: https://discord.gg/uUMCMAcFcF
 MCPI Revival (creators of the mods): https://discord.com/invite/aDqejQGMMy